 But according to MFAT’s modelling (if it can be believed), dairy actually reduces its total exports relative to a baseline of no TPPA-11 (Walmsley, Strutt, Minor, & Rae, 2018, Table 16).
 It gains some access to the TPPA-11 countries, but this is presumably supplied by moving product from other markets, and may displace non-TPPA-11 suppliers who then compete more strongly outside the TPPA-11 markets.
 Indeed there is huge ‘trade diversion’ according to MFAT’s modelling: access is gained to TPPA-11 at the expense of exports to other markets.
 Even the biggest winner, beef, which according to the least unrealistic scenario modelled gains 124 percent in exports to TPPA-11 countries (mainly to Japan), gains only 7.9 percent to the world as a whole.
 Dairy exports gain 14.6 percent to TPPA-11 but fall 0.6 percent to the world.
 We must also remember that these changes are many years down the track.

 The headline figure used by politicians is that $222.4 million of tariffs on New Zealand exports will eventually be eliminated.
 This is a rather meaningless figure.
 Exporters cannot assume the prices they receive will go up by this amount – it may all go in price reductions to customers (as New Zealanders were promised when tariffs on imports to New Zealand were demolished during the 1990s).
 It might be shared with customers, or it might go to a middle-man – it depends on how competitive the markets are.
-The usually assumed economic gain is that with perfect competition, prices reduce because of tariff reductions so consumers may want to buy more New Zealand exports.
+The usual assumptions of economic gain are that with perfect competition, prices reduce because of tariff reductions so consumers may want to buy more New Zealand exports.
 There are added complications here with quotas.
 However even the modelled economic gains are small and drawn out, much reduced by trade diversion – and may be based on unreal assumptions about perfect competition and how consumers react to price changes.

 Proponents also falls back on the China story: that similar gains were modelled for exports to China but they turned out much larger.
 The weakness in this is twofold: firstly it admits we cannot believe the modelling on which the Government depends for its story about economic gains.
 If the upward error can be that big, so could the downward error.
 Secondly, much of the gains in China were due to luck.
 Dairy tariffs had barely fallen when the export boom started, and have stayed high for most dairy exports because they exceeded expected levels.
 The ‘luck’ (bad for Chinese children and their parents, good for dairy exporters to China) was the Sanlu milk powder contamination scandal, frightening Chinese consumers off locally produced dairy products.
 There was also a huge increase in China’s worldwide demand for raw materials of all kinds, which Australia benefitted from equally, without any free trade agreement at the time (their agreement came later).